abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/02-components/readme.md

 ReactDOM.render(<Wine />, document.getElementById("root")); // This is rendering our component into the DOM.
 ```

-Our component doesn't do very much right now, but in upcoming learning modules we will cover more about class components such as passing values to them via "props" and setting and modifying "state" to allow our component to react to changes in our application.
-We will also be learning about lifecycle methods that allow us to tap into moments in time when the component mounts, unmounts, or updates, and much more.
+Our component doesn't do very much right now, but in upcoming learning modules we will cover more about components such as passing values to them via "props" and setting and modifying "state" to allow our component to react to changes in our application.

-## Functional components
+## Functional Components

 React supports functional components that behave similarly but are written a bit different.
 Let's see what our class component would look like as a functional component.